arm-developer-tools/windowsperf/wperf/README.md

   0.13%         1  _PyLong_New:python312_d.dll
 ```

-In above example we can see that majority of code executed by CPython's `python_d.exe` executable resides inside `python312_d.dll` DLL.
+In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.

 Note that in `sampling ....e.e.e.e.e.` progressing printout `.` represents sample payload (of 128 samples)  received from the driver. 'e' represents an unsuccessful attempt to fetch whole sample payload. `wperf` is polling `wperf-driver` awaiting sample payload.

-### Example 2: sampling of Cpython executable on ARM64 running simple Fibonacci lambda:
+### Example 2: sampling of CPython executable on ARM64 running simple Fibonacci lambda:

-Let's execute new portion of code to see totally different sampling profile.
+Let's execute a new portion of code to see a totally different sampling profile.
 Please note that again CPython executes code from its `python312_d.dll`.

 ```